 - Risk Management Policy Introduces G8's vision and objectives for the management of business risks.
-It sets the tone for risk management and is a reflection of the Board's intent. - Strategic Risk Register and Dashboard A tool for collecting, reporting and monitoring G8's strategic risks. - Functional Risk Register A tool for collecting, reporting and monitoring the risks of the functional areas within G8 (People & Culture, Finance, Marketing etc.). - Centre Based Risk Assessment A tool that identifies the risks faced by a centre, assesses the risk, implements controls and reviews the control measures to manage those risks. - Project Risk Registers A tool for collecting, reporting and monitoring the risks of each strategic project. - Risk Management Training - Governance Committee, escalation and meeting forums - Legal, Quality and Risk reporting processes and internal audit activities the conduct of its business; and its commitment to robust risk management is part of this dedication.
-The sector within which G8 operates is, and will continue to be, in the public spotlight, as operators continue to strive towards making Early Childhood Education and Care safe and secure environments for children, educators, visitors and volunteers that support children to be the best they can be.
+It sets the tone for risk management and is a reflection of the Board's intent. - Enterprise Risk Register and Dashboard A tool for collecting, reporting and monitoring G8's enterprise risks. - Functional/Operational Risk Register A tool for collecting, reporting and monitoring the operational risks of the functional areas within G8 (People, Finance, Information Technology, Marketing etc.). - Centre Based Risk Assessment A tool that identifies the risks faced by a centre, assesses the risk, implements controls and reviews the control measures to manage those risks. - Project Risk Registers A tool for collecting, reporting and monitoring the risks of each strategic project. - Risk Management Training - Governance Committee, escalation, and meeting forums - Legal, Quality and Risk reporting processes and internal audit activities.